5 Simple Steps to Steps to Care for Natural Stone Textures

 Do clean up spills immediately — Because natural stone is porous, spills can be absorbed, even if the stone has been sealed.
 That’s why it’s important to clean up liquid as quickly as possible.
 Shaving cream, body soap, and perfume are spills that have a higher potential for damage.
 Cleaning them up quickly will help to prevent staining and etching.

 Don’t use scouring pads for tough spills — Always use a soft cloth or dishtowel to wipe surfaces.
-As tempting as it may be, avoid scouring pads or rough sponges, even if the spill has hardened.
+Avoid scouring pads or rough sponges, even if the spill has hardened.
 Rough materials are not safe for natural stone and can scratch or dull the surface, leaving it vulnerable.
 Steps to Care for Natural Stone Textures.
 For tough spills or hardened spills, spray the countertop cleaner first and let it soak for a few minutes.
-The cleaning agent will safely do the work for you and be much more effective than abrasive scrubbing.
+This cleaning agent will safely do the work for you and be much more effective than abrasive scrubbing.

-Whether you plan to upgrade to natural stone or it was one of the reasons you decided to purchase your current home, it’s important to protect your investment so it looks great for many years to come!
+Whether you plan to upgrade to natural stone, it’s important to protect your investment so it looks great for many years to come!

 Photo credit: onlinetips.org